caddyserver/website/src/docs/markdown/command-line.md

 `--to` is the address(es) to proxy to.
 Can be repeated to load balance between multiple upstreams.

 `--change-host-header` will cause Caddy to change the Host header from the incoming value to the address of the upstream.

+`--disable-redirects` prevents Automatic HTTPS from enabling the HTTP->HTTPS redirects, if the `--from` address would enable HTTPS.

 `--internal-certs` will cause Caddy to issue certificates using its internal issuer (effectively self-signed) for the domain specified in the `--from` address.